SRv6d/rpsl-rs/README.md

 🧠 Low memory footprint by leveraging zero-copy\
 🧪 Robust parsing of any valid input ensured by Property Based Tests

-> [!WARNING]
-> This project is still in early stages of development and its API is not yet stable.

 [**Docs**](https://docs.rs/rpsl-parser/latest/rpsl_parser/) | [**Performance**](https://github.com/SRv6d/rpsl-parser/tree/main/docs/benchmark)

 ## Usage

 ### Parsing RPSL objects

-A string containing an object in RPSL notation can be parsed to an [Object] using the [parse_object] function.
+A string containing an object in RPSL notation can be parsed to an [ObjectView] using the [parse_object] function.

 ```rust,ignore
 use rpsl_parser::parse_object;